hasahmed/shape_game_cpp/DEV_LOG.md

 It doesn't consider that a multishape might have a multishape as a child.
 Due to the recursive nature of such nestings it is necessary to have the adding of multishapes (and accounting for their subsequent removal) will take a bit more work

+# 2/17/19
+Still tons of memory leaks in the engine.
+Tried to point valgrind at it, but there were many many errors.
+Errors when killing multishapes.